lele394/GPU-MultiSystem-gas-simulation/README.md

 Pretty cool N-Body simulation that can do a bunch of stuff.

+# You can look around, the code is heavily commented.
+However this idea is bad, like really bad.
+This effectively turns a perfectly fine GPU into a glorified CPU.

 > There isn't any kind of forces computation optimization, ie we don't use the interactions symmetry
 > > Might be usefull since I run on a single SM, CF fortran N-body to check if that damn race condition still mess around